Last updated on April 22nd, 2022

 There’s so much more to Hammersmith than getting hammered during the Oxford and Cambridge Boat Race.
-Here are 12 reasons why you should visit this London beauty spot, my London home for the last 5 years.
+This corner of west London has been my home for the last ten years, and as a local, I can tell you there are plenty of fun, relaxing and exciting things to do in Hammersmith.
+Here are 13 reasons why you should visit this London beauty spot.

 It’s perfect for a riverside amble